BruceEckel/ThinkingInPython/Markdown/20_Iterators.md

 successful this approach will actually be remains to be seen).

-If you've used containers in Java (and it's hard to write code without using them), you've used iterators - in the form of the `Enumeration` in Java 1.0/1.1 and the `Iterator` in Java 2.
+If you've used containers in Java (and it's hard to write code without using them), you've used iterators---in the form of the `Enumeration` in Java 1.0/1.1 and the `Iterator` in Java 2.
 So you should already be familiar with their general use.
 If not, see Chapter 9, *Holding Your Objects*, under *Iterators* in *Thinking in Java, 3rd edition* (freely